-Children’s Hospitals and Clinics of Minnesota Foundation board names new leaders and members
+Children’s Minnesota Foundation board names new leaders and members

 Foundation board celebrates $30.8 million raised in its second year and aims to build on that success in 2015

-Minneapolis/St. Paul, Minn. – (February 11, 2015) – Children’s Hospitals and Clinics of Minnesota today announced the appointments of Donna Roback, Nancy Baker and Connie Aram to its Foundation board.
+Minneapolis/St. Paul, Minn. – (February 11, 2015) – Children’s Minnesota today announced the appointments of Donna Roback, Nancy Baker and Connie Aram to its Foundation board.
 Children’s also named Greg Goven board chair, Gary Blackford vice chair, and Michael Richards, MD, board treasurer.

 The dedicated work of Children’s Foundation and its board members helps ensure children across the region have access to comprehensive, high-quality, patient- and family-centered care.
 In 2014, the members of the Foundation board helped raise a record-breaking $30.8 million and announced the completion of the largest fundraising campaign in the organization’s history.
 This seven-year campaign secured $168.7 million in philanthropic gifts from more than 48,000 donors.
 It was the largest among independent pediatric hospitals in the five-state region, and the money raised powered Children’s to complete a $300 million renovation and expansion.